 A common extension to intranets, called extranets, opens this firewall to provide controlled access to outsiders.

 Many schools and non-profit groups have deployed them, but an intranet is still seen primarily as a corporate productivity tool.
 A simple intranet consists of an internal email system and perhaps a message board service.
 More sophisticated intranets include Web sites and databases containing company news, forms, and personnel information.
-Besides email and groupware applications, an intranet generally incorporates internal Web sites, documents, and/or databases.
+Besides company email and Internet accesss, an intranet generally incorporates internal Web sites, documents, and/or databases.